|

 out of the DOS dark ages.
 Plyboat is something you

-can download for about the cost of a slab of beer but the thing
+can download for about the cost of a slab of beer.
+It does work

-worked.
 We did have some exciting times arguing about sheer.
+Bobs

-Bobs first version was quite flat like the 44C but I liked
+first version was quite flat like the 44C but I liked the effect

-the effect from his 38 Mango II design.
-A halfway point was printed
+from his 38 Mango II design.
+A halfway point was printed out

-of simplicity, a cabin top was drawn as well and though I wasnt
+a cabin top was drawn as well and though I wasnt thrilled

-thrilled with my own idea (3) it seemed good enough to leave
+with my own idea (3) it seemed good enough to leave there until

-there until a better idea came along.
-The hulls are the big thing,
+a better idea came along.
+The hulls are the big thing, the cabin

 Another trip south with a cabin sketch

-and a few other ideas and questions... and a boat Bob calls a
+I had drawn and a few other ideas and questions... and a boat

 Size;